This post was last updated on October 7th, 2021 at 02:14 pm

-As a landlord one of the first things that will come to mind when a tenant reports a maintenance issue (like changing a lightbulb) is ‘does this fall under my landlord repair obligations, or is it in fact a tenant responsibility?’
-It is important to establish where the responsibility lies at the outset of the tenancy in order to reduce any risk of conflict.
+As a landlord, one of the first things that will come to mind when a tenant reports a maintenance issue, is “does this fall under my landlord repair obligations, or is it my tenant’s responsibility?”
+There are some grey areas, but its important to establish where the responsibility lies at the beginning of the tenancy in order to reduce any conflict or confusion.

 The duties of the landlord and the tenant respectively, concerning the state and condition of the premises, are imposed in three ways: